-We conducted our audit in accordance with auditing standards generally accepted in the United States of America ("US GAAS") and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America ("US GAAS").
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the University and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
-The financial statements of The University of Alabama Huntsville Foundation were not audited in accordance with Government Auditing Standards.